Is it really possible to just stop being poor? Not always.

 Do Some Thorough Research on Personal Finances

-I’m not an expert.
-I’m nowhere close to being an expert.
+I’m not an expert and I don’t give official financial advice.
 But I’ve learned a lot by reading, listening, and taking courses here and there.
 And we’re way better off than we used to be because of that newly acquired knowledge.
 So,

 - Take this Udemy Course on Personal Finance: Thinking Like the Rich and Acting Now, or